Oh? Did I type that outloud?

 I am praying for hearts of Christians to be broken beyond repair until they learn to speak the Gospel of Jesus Christ rather than fulfill the wants of “Itching ears.”

-Just shortly after the palm leaves and praise… Jesus dismounted the little colt and then, he sat down on the steps of the Temple, tied together a cat of nine-tails and went inside swinging.
+Just shortly after the palm leaves and praise… Jesus dismounted the little colt and then, he sat down on the steps of the Temple, tied together a cat of nine-tails and went inside the church… swinging and destroying.

 “And he entered the temple and began to drive out those who sold, saying to them, ‘It is written, ‘My house shall be a house of prayer,’ but you have made it a den of robbers” (Luke 19:45-46).